|Birthname||Chloe Ardelia Wofford|

 Morrison is best known for her exceptional ability to convey the experience of the African Diaspora while simultaneously infusing it into the mainstream of the American literary tradition.
 "Our silence has been long and deep," she wrote, "In canonical literature we have always been spoken for.
 Or we have been spoken to.
 Or we have appeared as jokes or as flat figures suggesting sensuality.
 Today we are taking back the narrative, telling our story.
 The narrative line is the way we discover the world."
 One of her colleagues wrote, "If I were to describe her writing I would say that she has the insight of a shaman and the lyricism of a great poet."

 Morrison's novel "Beloved" was made into a film in 1998.
-Her most recent novel, "Paradise," was published in 1998.
+The movie flopped at the box office.

 - Social : End a program of study 1953 (Batchelors degree from Howard Univ.)